Management of hypertension: Regular monitoring of blood pressure

 The regular measurement of blood pressure is critical in the management of hypertension.
 The American Heart Association recommends home monitoring for people with elevated readings.
 Readings taken at predetermined regular intervals are considered by healthcare providers in determining whether a treatment is working and in suggesting alternative treatments.
 A study published in December 2018 by Clinical Cardiology showed that a home-based program involving a Bluetooth-enabled blood pressure monitoring device reduced hypertension in seven weeks.
-In the study, patients with hypertension (blood pressure above 140/90 mm Hg) measured their blood pressure twice a day, the blood pressure device transmitted the readings to an electronic medical record, and that data was used to adjust participants' medication at biweekly intervals.
+In the study, patients with hypertension (blood pressure above 140/90 mmHg) measured their blood pressure twice a day, the blood pressure device transmitted the readings to an electronic medical record, and that data was used to adjust participants' medication at biweekly intervals.

 Elderly

 Treating moderate to severe hypertension decreases death rates and cardiovascular morbidity and mortality in people aged 60 and older.
-The recommended blood pressure goal is advised as <150/90 mm Hg, with thiazide diuretic, CCB, ACEI, or ARB being the first-line medication in the United States.
+The recommended blood pressure goal is advised as <150/90 mmHg, with thiazide diuretic, CCB, ACEI, or ARB being the first-line medication in the United States.
 In the revised UK guidelines, calcium-channel blockers are advocated as first line, with targets of clinic readings <150/90, or <145/85 on ambulatory or home blood pressure monitoring.

 There are no randomized clinical trials addressing the goal blood pressure of hypertensives over 79 years old.
 A recent review concluded that antihypertensive treatment reduced cardiovascular deaths and disease, but did not significantly reduce total death rates.
 Two professional organizations have published guidelines for the management of hypertension in persons over 79 years old.

 Resistant hypertension

 Resistant hypertension is defined as hypertension that remains above goal blood pressure in spite of using, at once, three antihypertensive medications belonging to different drug classes.
 Guidelines for treating resistant hypertension have been published in the UK and US.
 It has been proposed that a proportion of resistant hypertension may be the result of chronic high activity of the autonomic nervous system, known as "neurogenic hypertension".
 Low adherence to treatment is an important cause of resistant hypertension.
-This low adherence to blood pressure treatment is the result of many patients’ generally poor health literacy, costly antihypertensive medications, and inability to accurately follow complex regimens.
+This low adherence to blood pressure treatment is the result of many patients' generally poor health literacy, costly antihypertensive medications, and inability to accurately follow complex regimens.

 Some common secondary causes of resistant hypertension include obstructive sleep apnea, pheochromocytoma, renal artery stenosis, coarctation of the aorta, and primary aldosteronism.